Noves-Inc/noves-sdk/docs/api/translate/polkadot.md

 - `endTimestamp`: Ending timestamp in milliseconds
 - `sort`: Sort order ('desc' or 'asc')
 - `viewAsAccountAddress`: View transactions from this address's perspective
+- `maxNavigationHistory`: Maximum number of pages to keep in navigation history for backward navigation (default: 10)

 The method returns a `TransactionsPage` object with the following methods: